klongtran/game-of-life/README.md

 Thanks to everybody who contributed!

-The Game of Life
+The Main.Game of Life
 ---

-The Game of Life is a mathematical “zero-player” game devised by John Conway.
+The Main.Game of Life is a mathematical “zero-player” game devised by John Conway.
 It simulates the behavior of populations following simple rules.
 Life is played on a grid of cells.
 Each cell can be either alive or dead.
 The game progresses in a series of iterations, called generations.
 In each generation, the value of a cell (whether it is alive or dead) is determined by the value of that cell and its neighbors in the previous generation using the following rules:

 - If a living cell has less than 2 living neighbors, it will die (of loneliness).
 - If a living cell has more than 3 living neighbors, it will die (it’s overcrowded).